engie-group/shaystack/README.md

 Use `HAYSTACK_PROVIDER=haystackapi.providers.url` to use this provider.
 Add the variable `HAYSTACK_URL=<url>` to expose an Haystack file via the Haystack protocol.
 The methods `/read` and `/hisRead` was implemented.
-The `<url>` may have the classic form (`http://...`, `ftp://...`) or can reference an S3 file (`s3://...`).
+The `<url>` may have the classic form (`http://...`, `ftp://...`, `file://...`, etc.) or can reference an S3 file (`s3://...`).
 The time series to manage history must be referenced in the entity, with the `hisURI` tag.
 This URI may be relative and must be in haystack format.

 All the file may be zipped.
 Reference the zipped version with the `.gz` suffix (eg. `ontology.zinc.gz`)